Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 After generating read alignments to your genome of interest, there are several downstream analysis tasks that can be performed to represent the final reduced representation of the dataset.
 How we use the read alignments to generate the reduced representation of the dataset is dependent on the hypothesis we are testing.
 Two very common tasks that are performed on alignments are *read quantification* and *variant calling*.

 **Visually inspecting alignments:**
-- It is good practice to take a look at your alignments before moving onto further analysis steps, you may be able ti identify issues with read mapping before you get confusing results with downstream analysis.
-For example maybe you indicated your data was stranded but it is not, this would be easy to see when visualizing alignments.
+- It is good practice to take a look at your alignments before moving onto further analysis steps, you may be able to identify issues with read mapping before you get confusing results with downstream analysis.
+For example maybe you indicated your data was stranded but it is not, this would be easily caught when visualizing alignments.

 **Read quantification:**
 - Often referred to as read counting, several NGS applications require us to count reads overlapping specific features to extract insights.
 For example, in RNA-seq, the number of reads overlapping each gene is used to infer expression level.